bjorneme/master-thesis/Readme.md

 # SSM-based Models and BYOL for Multi-label Classification on ChestX-ray14

 This repository presents an ablation study on the ChestX-ray14 dataset using SSM based backbones, both with and without BYOL pre-training.
-The results from the experiments are presented below.
+The best individual model was MambaVision-L achieving 0.853 mAUC and the best ensemble achieved 0.861 mAUC.
+The results from the experiments are presented below linking to the notebook where the experiment is conducted.

 ## **Establish Baseline**